frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 _Code 10: Code for execution time test of all functions we create to Two-Sum problem._{: class="legend"}

 I simply replicated the functions from the previous code snippets, without any optimization, precisely because our current objective is to solely examine the execution times.
-Running the new code, we have the following output:
+Running the new code, we have the following **Output**:

 ```Shell
 -----------------------------------